ubccpsc/310/docs/26w1/project/d2-make-it-testable.md

 ## Step 3 — Decide where to cut

-Now the procedure.
-It starts with a decision, and the decision is yours.
+Now the actual decision, and it's yours to make.

 A **seam** is a place where you can change what code does without editing it in that place.
 The geocoding call has no seam: it happens directly, inline, with nothing outside able to supply a